rsdoiel/antennaApp/antenna.1.md

 # CONFIGURATION

-**antenna.exe** uses a YAML configuration file.
+**antenna** uses a YAML configuration file.
 Below the the primary attributes you can set in the YAML file.

 port